 - GPA of 3.0 or better

 You must register to take an internship for class credit.
-The School’s internship application is the first step: Click here to log on to MYLSU and access the application.
-On the Dashboard you will be linked through MYLSU; fill in the information required.
+The School’s internship application is the first step: Click here to log on to MyLSU and access the application.
+On the Dashboard, you will be linked through MyLSU; fill in the information required.
 Your completed application will be routed to the appropriate area head, who will contact your internship employer or supervisor to verify the job description.
-When the internship is approved, the information is sent to counselor Helen Taylor to verify course prerequisites and GPA.
-She will register you for MC 3998 and you, the area head, and the internship coordinator will get an e-mail.
+When the internship is approved, the information is sent to counselor Courtni Guidry to verify course prerequisites and GPA.
+She will register you for MC 3998 and you, the area head and the internship coordinator will receive an email.
 Soon after, your area head will send an email detailing your internship obligations which include a mid-term evaluation and a final evaluation and paper.

 Expectations of a for-credit internship:

-- Must complete 240 hours of internship work.
-This usually means 15 hours per week during fall and spring semesters; 28 hours during summer.
+- Must complete 150 hours of internship work.
+This usually means 10 hours per week during fall and spring semesters; 20-30 hours per week during summer.
 Your internship supervisor is required to certify this amount of work.

 - Must register for the internship through the online internship system by the last day to add courses for that semester.
 Please allow at least 2 days for verification with internship supervisors and counselors.